I’ve been thinking a lot about this recently. Specifically, what it is that I want to achieve with Korean.

 You know how sometimes you want to say something in your target language but you’re not sure how to word it naturally, so to avoid sounding weird, you choose to say something else – something similar, but hopefully close enough so it wouldn’t be a lie?

 Except it is a semi-lie.
 Or at least that’s what it feels like to me.
-It’s not the same sentiment or idea; it’s only a shadow of the initial thought, a mimic, an echo.
+It’s not the same sentiment or idea, only a shadow of the initial thought – a mimic, an echo.
 Every nuance left out, altered, or obliterated feels like a part of myself lost in translation.
 I know language isn’t an exact tool, so some amount of approximation is inevitable, but just how many of them must I utter before it stops being genuine expression and I start feeling like a machine just spitting out pretty, polished sentences?

 As someone who loves putting words together and rearranging them like pieces of a puzzle, who sometimes values form over function, I’m surprised by how much this bothers me.
 But I suppose at the end of the day, we all aspire to some level of authenticity in our lives, and it just so happens that languages are a huge part of mine.